-Figure 206 Security > Firewall > Access Control > Add New ACL Rule
+Figure 187 Security > Firewall > Access Control > Add New ACL Rule

-Table 128 Security > Firewall > Access Control > Add New ACL Rule
+Table 109 Security > Firewall > Access Control > Add New ACL Rule

-LABEL DESCRIPTION Active Click this switch to enable this ACL rule.
-Filter Name Enter a descriptive name for your filter rule.
-You can use up to 16 printable characters except ["], ['], [<], [<], [\$], [\$], [\$], [\$], [\$], [\$], Spaces are allowed.
+LABEL DESCRIPTION Filter Name Enter a descriptive name for your filter rule.
+You can use up to 16 printable characters except ["], ['], [<], [<], [>], [\], [\], [\], [\], [\], Spaces are allowed.
 Order Assign the order of your rules as rules are applied in turn.
-Select Source IP Address If you want the source to come from a particular (single) IP, select Specific IP Address .
-If not, select from a detected device.
 Source IP Address If you selected Specific IP Address in the previous item, enter the source device's IP address here.
 Otherwise this field will be hidden if you select the detected device.
 Select Destination Device If you want your rule to apply to packets with a particular (single) IP, select Specific IP Address .
 If not, select a detected device.
 Destination IP Address If you selected Specific IP Address in the previous item, enter the destination device's IP address here.
-Otherwise this field will be hidden if you select the detected device.
+Otherwise this field will be hidden if you select the detected device. ІР Туре Select between IPv4 or IPv6.

-Table 128 Security > Firewall > Access Control > Add New ACL Rule (continued)

-LABEL DESCRIPTION MAC Address Enter the MAC addresses of the WiFi or wired LAN clients that are allowed access to the Zyxel Device in these address fields.
-Enter the MAC addresses in a valid MAC address format, that is, six hexadecimal character pairs, for example, 12:34:56:78:9a:bc. ІР Туре Select between IPv4 or IPv6.
 Compared to IPv4, IPv6 (Internet Protocol version 6), is designed to enhance IP address size and features.
 The increase in IPv6 address size to 128 bits (from the 32-bit IPv4 address) allows up to 3.4 x 1038 IP addresses.
 The Zyxel Device can use IPv4/IPv6 dual stack to connect to IPv4 and IPv6 networks, and supports IPv6 rapid deployment (6RD).

+Table 109 Security > Firewall > Access Control > Add New ACL Rule (continued)

-Select Service Select a service from the Select Service box.
+LABEL DESCRIPTION Select Service Select a service from the Select Service box.
 Protocol Select the protocol (ALL, TCP/UDP, TCP, UDP, ICMP, or ICMPv6) used to transport the packets for which you want to apply the rule.
 Custom Source Port This is a single port number or the starting port number of a range that defines your rule.
 Custom Destination Port This is a single port number or the ending port number of a range that defines your rule.
-TCP Flag Select the TCP Flag (SYN, ACK, URG, PSH, RST, FIN).
-This appears when you select TCP/UDP or TCP in the Protocol field.
-Policy Use the drop-down list box to select whether to discard (Drop), deny and send an ICMP destination-unreachable message to the sender (Reject), or allow the passage of (Accept) packets that match this rule.
+Policy Use the drop-down list box to select whether to discard ( Drop ), deny and send an ICMP destination-unreachable message to the sender ( Reject ), or allow the passage of ( Accept ) packets that match this rule.
 Direction Select WAN to LAN to apply the rule to traffic from WAN to LAN.
 Select LAN to WAN to apply the rule to traffic from LAN to WAN.
 Select WAN to Router to apply the rule to traffic from WAN to router.
 Select LAN to Router to apply the rule to traffic from LAN to router.
-Enable Rate Limit Click this switch to enable the setting of maximum number of packets per maximum number of minute or second to limit the throughput of traffic that matches this rule.
-If not, the next item will be disabled.
-Scheduler Rules Select a schedule rule for this ACL rule form the drop-down list box.
-You can configure a new schedule rule by clicking Add New Rule .
-This will bring you to the Security > Scheduler Rules screen.
 OK Click this to save your changes.
 Cancel Click this to exit this screen without saving.

-19.6 DoS
+18.6 DoS